meminozturk/thy-travel-datathon/README.md

 ![Frequency Encoding](frequency_encoding.png)

-Our tests were applied on all data and the RMSE value of 2.4135 was obtained.
+Our tests were applied on all data and the RMSE value of 2.4135 was obtained, which brought us the winning position.
 You can see the most important variables of the latest model below.

 ![Feature Importances](feature_importances.png)